Artist LeRoy Neiman was the official painter of five Olympic Games and enjoyed preserving the image of athletes at their greatest moments

 extremely philanthropic.
 With his wife, Janet Byrne Neiman, in 1986 he

 established the LeRoy Neiman Foundation in 1986 to fund programs supporting and

 advancing arts education.
 During his lifetime, the Foundation donated more than

 $20 million to art programs at universities and at community centers that

 support at-risk kids.

 40 years later, the U.S. Olympic & Paralympic Digital Museum looks back at key events and moments from Lake Placid 1980, where the U.S. Men's Ice Hockey Team pulled off the Miracle on Ice and speed skater Eric Heiden won an unprecedented five gold medals.

-A native of San Diego, Bonnie St. John enrolled at a boarding school for budding ski racers, earned admission to Harvard and shined at the Innsbruck 1984 Paralympic Winter Games, where she became the first Black American -- male or female -- to medal in an Olympic or Paralympic Winter Games.
+From San Diego, she traveled across the country to enroll at a boarding school for budding ski racers, earned admission to Harvard and shined at the Innsbruck 1984 Paralympic Winter Games, where she became the first Black American -- male or female -- to medal in an Olympic or Paralympic Winter Games.